libp2p/blog/src/_blog/js-libp2p-v3.md

 Prior to `libp2p@3.x.x` protocol handlers and topology callbacks had to be synchronous methods.

-Performing async work in a protocol handler was very common so a frequently used pattern was to create a resolved promise (e.g. `Promise.resolve().then(...)`) and to perform the continuation in the `then` callback.
+Performing async work in a protocol handler was very common, so a frequently used pattern was to create a resolved promise (e.g. `Promise.resolve().then(...)`) and to perform the continuation in the `then` callback.

 From v3 they can return promises to improve developer experience a tiny amount.